Semantic keywords help your content be discovered more easily by Google and other search engines

 You don’t need to use an SEO suite as I have done in the above examples.
 But it does make it a lot faster and more complete, which is ideal for serious bloggers and content marketers.

-For authors, you can use a free online tool to find semantic keywords, or simply sit down and make a list of twenty or so words or short phrases that relate to the topics, themes, locations and time periods of your book.
+For authors, you can use a free online tool to find semantic keywords.
+Or simply sit down and make a list of twenty or so words or short phrases that relate to the topics, themes, locations and time periods of your book.

 You can then use these to improve and enhance your book description.

 The only word of warning is that you should be careful when it comes to keyword densities.
 Don’t try to stuff your article full of related keywords.
 Write as you normally do, but when there is an opportunity, include a keyword in your text as naturally as possible.
+If you use internal links, using one or two of the main keywords in your anchor text is also a good idea.

 Semantic indexing is not a cure-all for poor writing.
 It helps to know what Google and other search engines include this in their algorithms, but nothing is more powerful that fantastic content.